 Shipper on Deck: Ginnifer Goodwin (Snow White),Emilie De Ravin (Belle), and Michael Raymond-James (Neal/ Baelfire) all ship Swan Thief (Emma/Neal).

 Jennifer Morrison (Emma) and Colin O'Donoghue (Hook) both ship Captain Swan (Emma/Hook).
 Josh Dallas (Prince Charming) seems to be on board as well.

-Throw It In: During the Ruby/Granny fight in "Red Handed" August can be seen all, "These ladies crack me up."
-His actor was clearly trying not to laugh, but it was so funny the scene was added.
+During the Ruby/Granny fight in "Red Handed" August can be seen barely containing himself from laughing.
+Eion Bailey really was trying not to crack, but it was so funny the scene was added.

 Apparently they wanted Lady Gaga as the Blue Fairy.

 The Sheriff was meant to be Sherlock Holmes, and his curse in Storybrooke was that there was no mystery to solve.
 The plan fell through due to an issue with acquiring the rights.
-Not to mention the fact that there are already twoSherlocks on TV right now.
+Not to mention the fact that there are already twoSherlocks on TV at that point in time.